Gabrielle d'Estrées

 Gabrielle d'Estrées, Duchess of Beaufort and Verneuil, Marchioness of Monceaux ([ɡabʁijɛl dɛstʁe]; 1573 – 10 April 1599) was a mistress, confidante and adviser of Henry IV of France.
+She is noted for her role in ending the religious civil wars that had plagued France for more than 30 years.

 She persuaded Henry to renounce Protestantism in favour of Catholicism in 1593.
 Later she urged French Catholics to accept the Edict of Nantes, which granted certain rights to the Protestants.
 As it was legally impossible for the King to marry her as he was already married to Margaret of Valois, he controversially petitioned Pope Clement VIII for an annulment in February 1599 to end his childless first marriage, and announced his intention to marry Gabrielle and have her crowned the next Queen of France, while legitimizing their three children born out of wedlock.
 Her coronation and wedding never occurred due to her untimely and sudden death.

 Birth

 Gabrielle d'Estrées was born at either the Château de la Bourdaisière in Montlouis-sur-Loire in Touraine, or at the Château de Cœuvres in Picardy.
 Her parents were Antoine d'Estrées, Marquis of Cœuvres, and Françoise Babou de La Bourdaisière.
+The women in her family, particularly on her mother's side, were noted for the beauty prized in the French royal court.
+Her sister Diane became the mistress of Épernon and her aunt Isabelle also had the same relationship with Chancellor Philippe Hurault de Cheverny.